Messi-Q/VntInfiniteLoopDetector/Readme.md

 ### While
 <div align=center><img width=600" height="290" src="./figs/while.png"/></div>
 The above figure shows an infinite loop case in which the While loop in the smart contract exists.
-When isDone is True, the while will always execute, resulting in an infinite loop.
+When "isDone" is True, the while will always execute, resulting in an infinite loop.
 In this case, we also mark the case where the while is always established by adding the "CONTRUE" flag, that is, the infinite loop flag, and the corresponding "CONNORM" flag is used as the condition.

 ### Fallback
 <div align=center><img width=600" height="270" src="./figs/fallback.png"/></div>